sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 There are two tools that can be used to upload files.
 The first is RStudio, and the second is the File transfer Management app.

-For either approach, first select the purple wrench Apps button.
+For either approach, first select the purple wrench **Apps** button.
 If you have an existing tab open, you may need to click the plus sign in the top right.

-To use RStudio, choose the R Studio application.
+To use RStudio, choose the **R Studio** application.
+a.
 You may be prompted to enter your SEPAL username and password to enter R Studio.

 <img align="center" src="../images/sampling/sepal_upload/upload_1.png"  vspace="10" width="800" border-radius="50%">

-a.
+b.
 This will open an instance of RStudio, an IDE for the R programming language.

-b.
-You should see a ‘Files’ tab in the lower right window.
+c.
+You should see a `Files` tab in the lower right window.

 If not, you may need to adjust the window layout.
 To do this, move your mouse to the right-hand side of the window where a four-way arrow will appear.
 Click and drag your mouse to the left to reveal the right pane.

 <img align="center" src="../images/sampling/sepal_upload/upload_2.png"  vspace="10" width="800" border-radius="50%">

-c.
-Click the Upload button that is located in the lower right side of the R Studio interface (see below).
+d.
+Click the `Upload` button that is located in the lower right side of the R Studio interface (see below).

 <img align="center" src="../images/sampling/sepal_upload/upload_3.png"  vspace="10" width="800" border-radius="50%">

-d.
-In the Upload Files window, click Choose File.

 e.
+In the **Upload Files** window, click **Choose File**.

+f.
 Navigate to the correct location on your drive, select your map and click Open.

-f.
-Once you’ve selected this file, click OK to complete the upload (see below).
+g.
+Once you’ve selected this file, click **OK** to complete the upload.

 <img align="center" src="../images/sampling/sepal_upload/upload_4.png"  vspace="10" width="400" border-radius="50%">

-g.
+h.
 You will see your file appear in the list of files in the lower right-hand pane.

 <img align="center" src="../images/sampling/sepal_upload/upload_5.png"  vspace="10" width="600" border-radius="50%">

-h.
-You may now close the RStudio instance by clicking the tab’s x.
+i.
+You may now close the RStudio instance by clicking the tab’s **x**.

 <img align="center" src="../images/sampling/sepal_upload/upload_6.png"  vspace="10" width="400" border-radius="50%">

-To use the File transfer manager, select the File transfer management application.
+To use the File transfer manager, select the **File transfer management** application.

 a.
 Under Upload to Sepal, click on the drop down Select table type menu.
 Click on the correct file type for your map.